altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 'FL::Ah, where is Felix?'
 ~Felix could be a good host, at least temporarily, Flanagan reasoned~ 'FL::He is close by too'
-~Flanagan was in the link, it was blossoming anew~
+~Flanagan was in the link.
+It was blossoming anew.
-~A moment of awakening, new connections being made~ ~He found the connection he needed~
+A moment of awakening, new connections being made~
+~He found the connection he needed~
+~It was old: it was the scaring of his rooms into the mind of Felix~ ~A connection Felix would not be able to remove himself~ *Flanagan entered through a window*
+~Into his mind, into his rooms~
-~It was old: it was the scaring of his rooms into the mind of Felix~ ~A connection Felix would not be able to remove himself~ ~Flanagan was in his rooms, a version of them, at least~ *Flanagan grabbed a small remote from the side of entrance, then opened the door* ~The front door, from his perspective lead to a void with only a few doors~
+~Flanagan was in his rooms, a version of them, at least~ *Flanagan grabbed a small remote from the side of entrance, then opened the door* ~The front door, from his perspective lead to a void with only a few doors~